brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Introvert
 An introverted Automaton is a quiet one and keeps itself to itself.
 It will not go out of its way to make friends and be helpful to humans.
 However, if talked to then an introverted Automaton will politely hold conversation.
 Machine
-This is a measure of how machine-like the Automaton�s personality is.
+This is a measure of how machine-like the Automaton's personality is.
 It is intrinsically linked to the other personality facet.
 Initial personality templates are always set to 4.
 Virtuous
 This is a measure of how naive the Automaton is.
-Will it automatically believe anything that�s told to it or is it a more questioning Automaton.
+Will it automatically believe anything that's told to it or is it a more questioning Automaton.
 Initial personality templates are always set to 4.
 Personality Templates
 Amicable
 The Amicable personality template is a good starting point for any Automaton buyer.
 It is the default template for the buyer who is not sure what task the Automaton will perform.
 An Amicable Automaton is calm, respectful, serious and will look for opportunities to be helpful.
 It is how you might expect an Automaton to be.